DeltaFlow: An Efficient Multi-frame Scene Flow Estimation Method: Additional Analysis

 The qualitative results in the main paper are derived from the scenes `fbd62533-2d32-3c95-8590-7fd81bd68c87' and `dfc32963-1524-34f4-9f5e-0292f0f223ae' in the Argoverse 2 validation set.
 Here, we present additional qualitative results, comparing ground truth, the previous state-of-the-art method Flow4D~\cite{kim2024flow4d}, and our approach \(\Delta\)Flow.

 \Cref{supp:err_ped} and \Cref{supp:err_other} illustrate error maps for small (pedestrians) and large (trucks) objects, respectively.
 In \Cref{supp:err_ped}, the upper row (Scene 1) shows that \(\Delta\)Flow with two frames improves motion consistency for pedestrians compared to Flow4D, highlighting the effectiveness of the Instance Consistency Loss.
-The bottom row (Scene 2) further demonstrates improved detection of underrepresented small objects, suggesting that Category-Balanced Loss enhances motion estimation for these classes.
+The bottom row (Scene 2) further demonstrates improved detection of underrepresented small objects, suggesting that Category-Balanced Loss enhances motion estimation for these classes. \Cref{supp:err_other} evaluates large objects. \(\Delta\)Flow better captures truck motion, demonstrating improved accuracy for large-scale dynamics.